 How to Reduce Delays in the Review Process

-- Check your application status in the Member Self-Service Centre to see if any information is outstanding.
+- Check your application status in myAPEGA to see if any information is outstanding.

 - Submit outstanding items as soon as possible.

-- Work directly with your references and/or validators to confirm they have submitted the material APEGA requires.
+- Work directly with your references to confirm they have submitted the material APEGA requires.

-Note: Your application is not reviewed until all material is received.
+Note: Your application will not be reviewed until all material has been received.

 APEGA is committed to the security of your information.

 You have 90 days to pay for and submit your application.
 If after 90 days you have not completed and paid for your application, we will destroy all electronic and physical records related to your application to protect your privacy and personal information.

 Once your application has been submitted, all associated documents (such as transcripts, World Education Services reports, and work experience records) become the property of APEGA and will not be returned to the applicant, a member, or any third party.
 This policy applies to originals, copies, and electronic documents.